decmaxn/AnsibleLab/README.md

   * 2 Windows servers will be provisioned.
     * depend on which version of windows, action can be skipped, for example GUI for Windows 2016.
 * cd Windows, vagrant up, and either ansible-playbook utiles.yaml or iis.yaml.
+  * Both playbooks apply to both Win2016 and Win2012.
+  * Since Win2016 doesn't support swith on/off Gui, Condition is demostrated with AND and NOT.

 ### AWS ###